cbrownstein-lambda/lambda-docs-mkdocs/docs/1-click-clusters/serving-llama-3_1-405b.md

 These commands:

-1. Set environment variables needed for this tutorial.
+1. Set on the head node environment variables needed for this tutorial.
 2. Create a
    [Python virtual environment](https://docs.lambdalabs.com/software/virtual-environments-and-docker-containers#creating-a-python-virtual-environment)
    for this tutorial.